longturn/freeciv21/docs/Manuals/client-manual.rst

     Opens the :guilabel:`Game Options` dialog as described in the `More Game Options`_ section above.

+.. _client-manual-messages:

 Messages
     Opens the :guilabel:`Message Options` dialog as shown in :numref:`Message Options Dialog` below.
 The screenshot only shows a few rows of available options, many more will be found in the client.
-Any item with a check mark in the :guilabel:`Out` column will be shown in the :guilabel:`Server Log/Chat` widget.
+Any item with a check mark in the :guilabel:`Out` column will be shown in the :guilabel:`Server Chat/Command Line` widget.
 Any item with a check mark in the :guilabel:`Mes` column will be shown in the :guilabel:`Messages` widget (see `Messages`_).
 Lastly, any item with a check mark in the :guilabel:`Pop` column will be shown in a pop up message box window.

+    You can go to the :doc:`Game/message-options` page for a complete list of all available options.

 .. _Message Options Dialog:
 .. figure:: /_static/images/gui-elements/message-options.png